What We Do

 Rewards

-On a monthly basis there are easy days and a monthly reward trip for each class, for the purpose of promoting positive behaviour, achievement of classwork and good attendance.
+On a monthly basis there is an ‘Easy Day’, and/or a monthly reward trip for each class, for the purpose of promoting positive behaviour, achievement of classwork, and good attendance.

 School Curriculum